qarbondev/Open-Fire-Service-Shell/README.md

 # OpenFire Server Custom Service Shell

 ## Introduction
-This custom service shell provides an integration with the OpenFire RealTime Collaboration (RTC) server whose details can be found @ https://www.igniterealtime.org/projects/openfire/
+This custom service shell provides an integration between CloudShell and the OpenFire RealTime Collaboration (RTC) server whose details can be found @ https://www.igniterealtime.org/projects/openfire/

 OpenFire uses the only widely adopted open protocol for instant messaging, XMPP (also called Jabber).
 At its core is the concept of a conference or chat room.
 The idea behind this integration is to allow a chat room to be created by this service for each sandbox.
 Messages can be entered directly into the chat room via a client such as Spark (for example, the Instant Messaging client @ https://www.igniterealtime.org/projects/spark/index.jsp) or via a command from this Shell.